Taking Control of Your Inbox: How to Stop Spam Emails

 Your bank or any other legitimate company will never ask for personal information, such as your password or social security number, via email.

-If you notice any of these signs, don't engage with the suspicious email or click any internal links.
-Doing so risks triggering more spam or exposing you to scams and malware.
+If you notice any of these signs, avoid engaging with the suspicious email or clicking any internal links.
+Doing so could put your email list at risk of spam, scams, and malware.

 6 Methods To Stop Email Spam